Gable has a variety of interests and technical expertise. She is passionate about her family, animals, gardening, and delicious recipes.

-I have collected here for you 17 of the strangest sea creatures I have ever laid eyes on.
+I have collected 17 of the strangest sea creatures I have ever laid eyes on.

-Like its close relative the shark, the long-nose chimaera's skin is smooth and scaleless.
+Like the shark's close relative, the long-nose chimaera's skin is smooth and scaleless.

 Todarodes pacificus, the Japanese flying squid, live in the northern waters of the Pacific Ocean.

 The flying squid lives only one year, dying soon after mating and spawning.
-The females are much larger then the males, and will grow up to 50 cm long.
+The females are much larger than the males and will grow up to 50 cm long.

-The Japanese flying squid propels itself above the water by filling its body with water, then shooting it out rapidly.
-The squid can attain heights of 65 feet, and can cover a distance of 150 feet by using their fins as "wings."
+The Japanese flying squid propels itself above the water by filling its body with water and then shooting it out rapidly.
+The squid can attain heights of 65 feet and can cover a distance of 150 feet by using their fins as "wings."

 Purple Sea Pen